 Department of Philosophy

 Sarah Slean is not only a musician, she's also a Philosophy grad.

 Sarah Slean (B.A., 2009) is a singer, songwriter and producer.
 She says that much of what she learned in philosophy and cognitive science courses still finds its way into her music.
-She has made eight albums, starred in two short films and a movie musical and been nominated for three Junos and two Geminis.
+She has released more than ten albums, starred in two short films and a movie musical and been nominated for three Junos and two Geminis.

 What do employers value about Department of Philosophy graduates?